For Immediate Release

 Furniture Store Owner Sentenced for Sales Tax Evasion

-Sacramento – The California Department of Tax and Fee Administration (CDTFA) announced today that Michael Steven Rock (Rock), 63, of Roseville, California, pled guilty to three felony counts of sales tax evasion, and one misdemeanor count for filing a false return with the California Franchise Tax Board (FTB).
+Sacramento – The California Department of Tax and Fee Administration (CDTFA) announced today that Michael Steven Rock (Rock), 63, of Roseville, California, pled guilty to three felony counts of sales tax evasion, and one felony count for filing a false return with the California Franchise Tax Board (FTB).

 CDTFA and FTB conducted a joint investigation of the business, Rock Bottom Beds, and uncovered a tax scheme by Rock that included under-reporting of both sales tax and California income tax.
 During the period of July 1, 2008, through June 30, 2012, Rock collected nearly $300,000 in sales tax from his customers that he failed to pay to the State of California.
 In addition, he did not report income to FTB of more than $77,000 for 2011.